 You may be wondering what Going Ape entails so I’ll enlighten you.
-Go Ape is an adrenaline inducing tree top assault course which consists of climbing high into the trees, attaching yourself to various zip wires then hurling yourself off a tiny wooden platform with gay abandon.
+Go Ape is an adrenaline inducing tree top assault course which consists of climbing high into the trees, attaching yourself to various zip wires then hurling yourself off tiny wooden platforms with gay abandon.

 The Teen joined us to observe our tree top shenanigans and laugh at our efforts/capture unflattering photos of us – turns out her luck was in on both fronts.
 The Wee White Dug came too as he fancies himself as a bit of an adventurer and there’s no show without Punch.

 If I was apprehensive before I arrived my apprehension increased tenfold on arrival.
 We were greeted with a whole host of safety notices.
 We then had to read through a long list of warnings and sign a disclaimer.
 They also oddly wanted a note of our ages!
 Probably to engrave on complimentary tombstones after we plummeted back down to Earth like Icarus I thought.
-Mr G my reluctant Go Ape companion grumbled about this not being his ‘type of thing.’
-If he told me once he told me a hundred times that he didn’t really want to be there.
+Mr G my very reluctant Go Ape companion grumbled about this not being his ‘type of thing’.
+If he told me once, he told me a hundred times that he really didn’t want to Go Ape – not even a little bit!

 Before we were let loose in the tree tops we were taken through a bewildering and comprehensive set of safety instructions by the lovely and very patient Kayleigh.
 My head spun – there was a lot to remember.
 We both demonstrated just enough understanding of the numerous carribenas now attached to us via a harness to progress to the Go Ape Tree Top Adventure proper.